Married Student Housing

 Electricity is included in the housing fee for Halki Village.
 Electricity is not included within the Dendrinos Village housing fee.
 Dendrinos residents must pay directly to the electric company.
 You must set up an account with the utility company at www.nstaronline.com.
 Please contact the Director of Housing for your apartment’s physical address prior to setting up your account with the electric company.

 Housing charges accrue until your withdrawal has been approved, a Residence Withdrawal Form is completed, and you have completely moved out of the apartment.
-In the event of disciplinary suspension or dismissal from the apartment, refund of housing charges will be made according to the Student Handbook.
+In the event of disciplinary suspension or dismissal from the apartment, refund of housing charges will be made as applicable.

 Parents are responsible for overseeing children at all times.
 Children under the age of 12 must be under direct supervision at all times.
 In the event that a child’s behavior becomes unruly and poses a danger to the other children, the Director of Housing will take disciplinary actions, which may include removing the family from on-campus housing.

-Apartment occupants are financially responsible for all aspects of telephone service, including installation, repairs, maintenance, telephone jacks, extensions, etc. HCHC does not assume financial responsibility for any aspect of telephone service.
+Apartment occupants are financially responsible for all aspects of Internet/cable/telephone services, including installation, repairs, maintenance, telephone jacks, extensions, etc. HCHC does not assume financial responsibility for any aspect of these services.

 To prevent water pipes from freezing, apartment residents should not set thermostats lower than 65 degrees, or turn heat to the off position.
 Damages incurred by failing to comply with this regulation will be the financial responsibility of the student.